 Want a salmon recipe that’s a bomb?
 Well, I have just the recipe for you.
 It’s called the Outback Steakhouse firecracker salmon.
-No, we won’t use firecrackers to make this recipe (the ‘bomb’ was not literal, it was a metaphor).
+No, we won’t use firecrackers to make this recipe.
 The recipe is called so because the salmon is marinated in a sauce that’s so amazing and hot; it is actually called the Firecracker sauce.

-1. Outback Steakhouse Kookaburra Wings– The Kookaburra wings at the Outback Steakhouse are a party of flavors.
-The wings are covered in spicy breading and fried in shortening, to give it the restaurant-like taste.
+1. Outback Steakhouse Kookaburra Wings– The Kookaburra wings are a party of flavors at the Outback Steakhouse.
+The wings are covered in spicy breading and fried in shortening, to give it a restaurant-like taste.
 Then, cover them in a diluted hot sauce and serve with blue cheese and celery.